Inveresk Roman Fort: Archaeology

 The archaeologists found Roman remains, including six Roman human burials (four of which had been decapitated) and one horse burial.
 They also found evidence that a Roman fortlet was constructed and that at some point a Roman field system was put in place to grow food, possibly for the fort.
 The area was also used as a midden for the fort and a significant number discarded personal belongings of the fort occupants were recovered.
 This included samian bowls with personal names scratched on the bases.
-These names plus the isotope analysis of the human skeletons, shows that the ethnic origin of those living in the fort was diverse.
+These names plus the isotope analysis of the human skeletons, shows those living in the fort came from multiple ethnic origins.
 The names indicates there may have been a group of soldiers from Thrace at the fort.
 The high number of horse equipment recovered led the archaeologists to believe that the theory that a cavalry unit was stationed there at some point is likely true.